Glow-Lang/glow/INSTALL.md

     docker build -t mukn/glow -f scripts/Dockerfile .

-## Installing Glow the Hard Way
+## Installing *Glow* the Hard Way

-If you don't use either Linux or macOS, and can't use Docker, or if you insist on not using Nix, then you will have to build and install Glow the hard way: installing GCC, on top of it Gambit Scheme, on top of it Gerbil Scheme, on top of it Glow.
+If you don't use either Linux or macOS, and can't use Docker, or if you insist on not using Nix, then you will have to build and install *Glow* the hard way: installing GCC, on top of it Gambit Scheme, on top of it Gerbil Scheme, on top of it *Glow*.

 You might be able to use [homebrew](https://brew.sh/) on macOS, or your Linux distribution's package management tools